Abiola-Farounbi/Nearby-Places/README.md

 This application provides users with a platform to find places near their location

  ### Features
- - Users are able to search for places close their location.
+ - Users are able to search for places close to their location.
- - Users are able to find places(restaurant, transport etc) close their location.
+- Users are able to find places(restaurant, transport, etc) close to their location.
 - Users are able to locate places on the Map.

 # Technologies